 I have just spent six weeks backpacking around India with two kids aged 16 and 13.
 Surprisingly, they also love the beaches that are hidden away from all the crowds.
 As long as they have their Kindles and somewhere to get a cold drink, we are all happy.

 India is a fabulous country.
 There is something for everyone.
-Visiting the Taj will probably be on your list as it was ours and if you have two weeks or more you may want to head down to Kerela and relax on the backwaters – but it’s also a country with a lot of people.
+Visiting the Taj will probably be on your list as it was ours and there are many, many wondrous sites to see.

 The Best Hidden Beaches In India And Where to Stay Once You Arrive There!